-Grades:9-12Prerequisites:NoneCredit:0.50 credit of Applied ArtsThis course is an introduction to the entire discipline of forestry as a natural resource.
+This course is an introduction to the entire discipline of forestry as a natural resource.
 Topics covered in the class will include sustainable forest management, land use, tree identification, wildlife, and forest production.
 Safety and proper PPE are emphasized as students will use tools of the timber trade.